zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 * `Dialogs` are used for very simple input/acknowledgment and appear next to the user click target
 * `Context panes` are used when more space is needed and the input form does not need to invoke any child blades.
 Context panes appear on the rightside of the screen, vary in width and float over other content.
 * `Full screen blades` are used when the input form needs the space or will invoke a child blade
+* `Full screen blades from resource menu` are used when the input form is invoked directly from the resource's resource menu and serves the purpose of showing the current information and the edit experience for that information
 * `Wizard` is a type of full screen blade with tabs across the top and is used to guide a user as they provide input when creating azure resources

 ## Anatomy